-LISA Pathfinder is due to be launched in 2011 on board a dedicated launcher.
-Vega is presently the baseline vehicle, launched from the European Spaceport in Kourou, French Guiana, while Rockot, launched from the Plesetsk Cosmodrome in Kazakhstan is a backup possibility.
+LISA Pathfinder is due to be launched in 2015 by a Vega rocket from the European Spaceport in Kourou, French Guiana.

 For a Vega launch, the upper stage will inject the LISA Pathfinder spacecraft into an elliptical orbit inclined at 5° to the equator, with apogee near 1600 km and a perigee at 200 km.
 For a Rockot launch, the upper stage, named Breeze KM, will inject the LISA Pathfinder spacecraft into an elliptical orbit inclined at 63° to the equator, with apogee near 800 km and a perigee at 200 km.
 The critical Launch and Early Orbit Phase (LEOP) will be controlled from ESOC.